-Pakistan Banking Sector comprises of Commercial Banks, Foreign Banks, Islamic Banks, Development Financial Institutions and Microfinance Banks.
-The Industry constitutes around 31 banks of which five are public sector banks, 22 are private banks and 4 are foreign banks.
+Pakistan Banking Sector comprises Commercial Banks, Foreign Banks, Islamic Banks, Development Financial Institutions and Microfinance Banks.
+The Industry constitutes around 31 banks, of which five are public sector banks, 22 are private banks, and 4 are foreign banks.

-As of 2017 total assets in the Banking Sector stood at $ 159.50 billion.
-State Bank of Pakistan (SBP) is the Central Bank of Pakistan and it is responsible for regulating the monetary and credit system of the country and is instrumental in securing monetary stability and judicious utilization of the country’s productive resources.
-It functions through it’s three fully owned subsidiaries namely:
+State Bank of Pakistan (SBP) is the Central Bank of Pakistan.
+It is responsible for regulating the monetary and credit system of the country and is instrumental in securing monetary stability and reasonable utilization of the country’s productive resources.
+As of 2020, total assets in the Banking Sector stood at $ 159.50 billion.
+It functions through its three fully owned subsidiaries, namely:

 Structure of Banks in Pakistan

 - SBP-Banking Services Corporation – It supports the regulator in performing functions related to currency management, credit management, interbank settlement system, public debt management, foreign exchangeForeign ExchangeForeign exchange, or Forex, is trading one currency for values equivalent to another currency., export refinancing, etc.